org-arl/fjage/src/sphinx/faq.rst

 :A: Variables declared with types or using `def` are available during execution of the command, but not exported to the variable binding of the shell.
 To declare a new variable in the binding, it should be declared without a type definition (e.g. `x = ...`).

-:Q: What is the difference between `import` and `shellImport`?
+:Q: What is the difference between `import` and `export`?

 :A: In a Groovy script, `import` is used in the same sense as Java or Groovy, to import a package or class.
-The imports are only active during the execution of the script.  `shellImport` is used to add an import to the shell, so that import is in force in the shell even after the script has terminated.
-At the shell prompt, `import` and `shellImport` can be used interchangeably (with a slightly different syntax -- see `help shellImport` for more information).
+The imports are only active during the execution of the script.  `export` is used to add an import to the shell, so that import is in force in the shell even after the script has terminated.
+At the shell prompt, `import` and `export` can be used interchangeably (with a slightly different syntax -- see `help export` for more information).

 Logging
 -------